jewelsofthought/neshama/site/posts/qkab/cards.md

 ## Quote: Prophet

 > The trustworthiness of the prophet hinges on the argument that the only reasonable explanation for their occurrence is through the agency of G-d.

 ---

+## Thought

+Love what you have.
+You can only desire what you don't have.
+(Therefore love is not desire!)
+Hate what you have, then you will love something that you you don't have.
+(That which represents the counter to that which you have.)

+## Thought

+If we are finite beings, and although fashioned from the cloth/image of the Infinite Supernal Being, we are enclosed in a finite "vehicle".
+Perhaps there is a part of G-d's desire that would like His "children" to return to Him, as is often said in the Biblical readings.

+## Thought

+The tree is a snake entity that emerges out of the background of the Tree of Life.

+---